 School Traffic Controller

-Mrs. Sanchez looks so lost.
-The school office administrator, Carla, spots that look as easily as middle schoolers find free wifi.
+The school office administrator, Carla, spots that look as easy as middle schoolers find free wifi.
 Carla walks up to her, smiles, and offers some soothing words.
 Mrs. Sanchez gives her son a big hug and as she leaves, she looks over her shoulder and mouths, “thank you” to Carla.

-Most of the school community is used to Carla’s warmth and calm presence; these habits are well practised and very intentional.
+Most of the school community is used to Carla’s warmth and calm presence; these habits are well-practiced and very intentional.
 Carla, herself, has been a parent in a new school and the empathy certainly isn’t difficult to muster.

 “Not a big fan of insects!”
 Carla laughed.